Vaandana/Insurance-Project-numpy-pandas-/README.md

 ## 🙋‍♀️ About the Author

 **Vandana L**
-Aspiring Data Analyst | Skilled in Power BI, SQL, Excel, and Python
+Aspiring Data Analyst | Skilled in Power BI, SQL, Excel, Python Libraries and Python
 📧 Email: vandana91480gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/vandana-l-6a37a1233)